 Like Lake Travis, Lady Bird Lake is a popular water sport destination in the Austin area.
 This is a place to come for kayaking, canoeing, and stand-up paddle boarding.
 But what makes this lake so significant is its convenience and city views.
 Austin’s large city park sits next to the lake, and there are tons of hotels, restaurants, and trails nearby too.
 Just keep in mind that motorized water crafts aren’t allowed here.
 But the benefit is that the water remains calm and peaceful for paddlers.
 This lake was named after the First Lady, Lady Bird Johnson, who lived in Austin and was dedicated to beautification projects here.

 Although this Palo Pinto County lake is a little less known than some of the others on this list, it is definitely a unique lake destination.
 That’s because you can actually scuba dive here!
 But if going deep isn’t your thing, boating, swimming, and fishing are also popular pastimes.
 Something else unique about this park is that you may even see free-roaming longhorns wandering around the park.
 It’s conveniently only about 40 miles north of Fort Worth.
 Another big draw to this lake area is Hell’s Gate Cliffs, which are nothing short of picturesque and spectacular.
 The cliffs and surrounding hills make this one of the more beautiful lake regions in the entire state.
-If you want to treat yourself, consider booking a stay at the Cliffs Resort & Spa.
-Other places to stay in the Caddo area include the LaQuinta Inn & Suites Eastland and the Holiday Inn Express Hotel & Suites Eastland.
+Places to stay in the Caddo area include the LaQuinta Inn & Suites Eastland and the Holiday Inn Express Hotel & Suites Eastland.